spicyjpeg/573in1/README.md

   flash or a PCMCIA card, allowing the 573 BIOS to boot them automatically even with no CD-ROM drive present.
 - Cleaning up the codebase, which currently contains *many* bad practices.
+- Adding support for JVS bus scanning and using JVS I/O boards in place of the JAMMA button inputs.
 - Adding UTF-8 support to the font and text rendering code.
 This is a rather low priority feature, but it would allow 573in1 to be translated to other languages.